 - Chaplain and Community Life Coordinator

-Sumarme holds a Bachelor of Christian Education from Seattle Pacific University and a Master of Divinity degree from Fuller Theological Seminary.
-She served two years at Ban Vinai refugee camp in Thailand and fourteen years in Family Ministry in two churches in Seattle, Washington.
+Sumarme earned her B.A. in Christian Education and Psychology from Seattle Pacific University and her M.Div. from Fuller Theological Seminary.
+She served two years at Ban Vinai refugee camp in Thailand and fourteen years in Family Ministry in two churches in Seattle, Washington, before moving to Canada.